atomicretro/neon_circles/README.md

 ## A game of shapes and shooting things

 ### Description
 Circles (tentatively named) is a 2D, on-rails shoot-em-up (shmup) where the player is their own worst enemy (besides from all the actual enemies).
+Players must navigate around a small circle, shooting enemies while dodging both their own and enemy bullets.
+Can you survive in...
+THE CIRCLE!?!

+### Gameplay
 Players control a ship stuck on the inside of a small circle.
-They cannot leave this circle, but can travel around it freely.
+The ship cannot leave this circle, but can travel around its inner perimeter freely.
 Enemies will fly towards the player from off-screen.
 If an enemy touches the player, it's game over.
-Complicating this simple setup, players can only shoot towards the inside of the circle, forcing their bullets to pass through the circle itself to find their mark.
-If a player hits their own bullets -- tough luck!
+Complicating this simple setup, the player's ship is always orientated *away* from the enemies and towards the center of the circle.
+Players can only shoot towards the center of the circle, forcing their bullets to pass through the circle itself to hit enemies.
+This causes bullets to directly intersect the only path the player can take.
+If a player hits their own bullets -- kaboom!

 ### MVPs
 The base game of Circles is simple, with it's guiding philosophy being "one mechanic done well".
 To that end, the MVPs for this project are:
 - Fully functional game with player-controllable ship and AI enemies.
-- Two modes:
-  - "Story mode" with multiple levels of increasing difficulty.
+- Intro screen explaining rules where player can choose between clockwise and counter-clockwise control schemes (and w/ bonus: where player can choose game mode)
-  - "Arcade mode" where a player fights endless enemies for a high score.
+- An "arcade mode" where a player fights endless enemies for a high score.
 - Music and sound effects to accompany both modes.

 Additionally, some bonus MVPs are:
 - Different rails shapes (eg a triangle instead of a circle).
 - Graphical scene transitions between levels.
+- A "story mode" with multiple levels of increasing difficulty.

 The project will also have a production README.